yamatohimi/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.

-# List of place
+# How do you maintain your physical and mental health?

-- mamemame saisai
+- Eat healthy
+- Do high intensity excerscies (running)
+- Do muscle training (lfiting weights)
+- Have 1 or 2 hobbies
-- Gusto
+- Make friends